vishnukv95/Simple-Inventory-Management-System/ReadMe.md

-A simple inveentry Management api using Node.js Express.js And MongoDB
+A simple inventry Management api using Node.js Express.js And MongoDB